-Recommendations : Zorzal (Mendoza) and Momo (New Zealand) are two of our top New World picks at the moment.
+Recommendations : Zorzal (Mendoza) and Laporte (Sancerre, Loire Valley) are our top two New World and Old World picks at the moment.
 For Old World expressions, looking to Sancerre or other Loire Valley appellations is always a good choice.

 Beef Brisket - Zinfandel or Cabernet Sauvignon

 The sweet yet robust flavors found in beef brisket scream for an equally jammy and robust wine, especially one with a healthy amount of mouth-coating tannins to stand up to the meat’s fat content.
 Enter Zinfandel or Cabernet Sauvignon.
 The juicy fruit-forwardness and bright flavor profile of California Zin perfectly complements the sweet and succulent flavors of the meat, while an equally punchy Cab basically does the same thing, just with a bit more tannic structure.

 Recommendations : Ridge is a legend in the world of California Zin, and when it comes to Cabs… well, the amount of exceptional options is simply endless.